GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 ## Reference

 Reference is a variable that aliases already existing variable.
-This can be thought as a constant pointer to the variable, with pointer declaration `*` applied by the compiler automatically.
+This can be thought as a constant pointer to the variable, with constant pointer declaration `*` applied by the compiler automatically.

 ```cpp
 // REFERENCE DECLARATION